 The average person receives more than 100 emails per day.
 If you send yours at a time that your target isn’t actively looking at their inbox, it’s much likelier to get lost in all that noise.

-Email scheduling helps you avoid this fate by automatically sending your emails at times that you know your target audience is likeliest to see them.
+Scheduled emails help you avoid this fate by automatically sending your emails at times that you know your target audience is likely to see them.

 You don’t want to miss special a special event